citusdata/citus_docs/performance/query_processing.rst

 Router Executor
 ---------------

 When all data required for a query is stored on a single node, Citus can route the entire query to the node and run it there.
-The result-set is then relayed through the coordinator node back to the client.
-The router executor takes care of this type of execution, so named because a query is *routed* to a single node.
+The result set is then relayed through the coordinator node back to the client.
+The router executor takes care of this type of execution.

 Although Citus supports a large percentage of SQL functionality even for cross-node queries, the advantage of router execution is 100% SQL coverage.
 Queries executing inside a node are run in a full-featured PostgreSQL worker instance.
 The disadvantage of router execution is the reduced parallelism of executing a query using only one computer.